nicoalba/pyth-price-solana/README.md

     # pythnet-sdk = "~2.1"
     ```

-3. Set your program id consistently (replace with yours):
+3. Set your program ID consistently (replace with yours):

    - In `programs/pyth-demo/src/lib.rs`: `declare_id!("...");`
    - In `Anchor.toml`: